Until next Muharram, you can still feed people at our Food Kitchens (Dastarkhuwan) from

 - Worship Allah (swt) as much as you can on Ashura

 - Whoever clothes a naked person Allah (swt) will release him from a painful punishment.

 - Whoever visits a sick person, Allah (set) will grant him a reward that will not be decreased.

 - Whoever places his hand on an orphan’s head, or feeds a hungry person or gives water to a thirsty person, Allah (swt) will feed him a feast from Paradise and will quench his thirst with Salsabil.

 *Mentioned by scholars as the specialties of that day in Ghunya li-Talibi Tariq al-Haqq, Sayyidina Abdul Qadir al-Jilani.

-In addition, Ehsaas provides daily meals to thousands of people at their Mobile Kitchens (Dastarkhuwan) in Pakistan.
-Just for the month of Muharram, we are increasing our locations to feed the poor.
+Ehsaas also provides daily meals to thousands of people at their Mobile Kitchens (Dastarkhuwan) and Monthly Rations to needy families in Pakistan.

 In addition, we have several health, education and livelihood projects and also help give your gifts to the Sadat.